hsma-programme/.github/profile/README.md

 HSMA has now run for several rounds - archived repositories relate to an earlier run of the programme, but are perfectly fine to refer to if there isn't an active repository covering the same topic!

+### HSMA Books

+We are also producing ebooks of some of our course content.

+Check out our [Python book](https://hsma-programme.github.io/hsma6_intro_to_python_book/), which is designed for absolute beginners to programming in the Python programming language.
+It will take you from your first code, through data structures, conditional logic, loops, tabular data manipulation and making graphs.
+It can also be a useful resource for intermediate programmers who haven't previously done object-oriented programming - making it a good primer before going onto our DES book, where we will be writing object-oriented code.

+You can check out the [Discrete event simulation book](https://hsma-programme.github.io/hsma6_des_book/) to find out all about what discrete event simulation is and how to use the simpy package to create your first simulation model in Python.
+The book then covers a range of advanced concepts that you may need for real-world models.

 ### HSMA Projects

 HSMA is all about upskilling people to be able to undertake their own applied data science and operational modelling projects - below are just a handful of the projects our fabulous HSMAs have produced over the years!